roop/citron/README.md

 # Citron

-Citron is an LALR parser generator for Swift.
+[Citron](http://roopc.net/citron/) is an LALR parser generator for Swift.
+For a given input grammar, Citron creates a reentrant type-safe parser in Swift.

-Given an input grammar file, Citron helps you create a parser for inputs conforming to that grammar.

 Citron's parser generation engine is based on [Lemon].